He-yongfeng/rare-minnow-brain-methylome/data/processed/README.md

 ## Processed data

-This directory is intended to store all processed datasets required to reproduce the analyses in this repository.
+This directory contains all processed datasets required to reproduce the analyses and figures presented in this repository.

+---

 ## Data source

-All processed data are publicly available from Figshare:
+All datasets are publicly available from Figshare:

 DOI: https://doi.org/10.6084/m9.figshare.31769062

-## Download instructions
-Download all files from the Figshare repository
+The Figshare repository provides files in a flat structure (no subdirectories).
+After downloading, all files should be placed into this directory:

+data/processed/

-Place them into this directory (data/processed/) Ensure the original file names are preserved
+Ensure that original file names are preserved, as analysis scripts rely on fixed file paths.

+---

-## Expected files
+## Data description

-The following files are required for the analysis:
-- global_methylation_summary.tsv
+The datasets include both primary analysis outputs and derived summary tables:

+### PCA input data
 - PCA_top10000_methylation_matrix_CG.tsv
 - PCA_top10000_methylation_matrix_CHG.tsv
 - PCA_top10000_methylation_matrix_CHH.tsv

+### Global methylation
+- global_methylation_summary.tsv

+### Feature-level methylation
 - feature_methylation_summary.tsv
 - feature_methylation_matrix.tsv

+### Chromosome-level methylation
 - chromosome_methylation_summary.tsv
 - chromosome_methylation_matrix.tsv

+### DMR analysis
-- DMR_full_results.tsv
+- DMR_full_results.tsv                (primary output from DMR calling)
-- DMR_summary.tsv
 - DMR_feature_summary.tsv
-- DMR_length_table.tsv
 - DMR_gene_list.tsv

+---

+## Derived data

+The following files are not included in the Figshare repository and are generated during analysis:

+- DMR_summary.tsv (generated from DMR_full_results.tsv using scripts/01_processing/DMR_processing.R)

+---

 ## Notes

-Do not modify file names, as scripts rely on fixed paths These files are not included in the GitHub repository due to size constraints All analyses in this repository are based on these processed datasets
+- Do not modify file names, as scripts rely on fixed paths.
+- These datasets are not included in the GitHub repository due to size constraints.
+- Derived datasets (e.g., summary tables) can be regenerated using the provided scripts.